PedroAVJ/fotogenio/README.md

 ## Future Enhancements

+- Remove instances of selects
+- Remove instances of find firsts, and replace them with finduniques

 - 🌐 Translate all English text to Spanish
   - [ ] Identify all user-facing text in the application
   - [ ] Create a translation file or use a localization library